vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 This interaction and many subsequent ones made it clear that the committee is only willing to discuss and debate on topics and issues that are accurately described by a paper.
 This is important as it formalizes the process, minimizes ambiguities/misunderstandings, and makes the content available to everyone.

-Don't take it personally when someone tells you *"write a paper"* while discussing a proposal!
+Don't take it personally when someone tells you to *"write a paper"*!

-After that, we discussed a very interesting paper whose aim was to describes the procedures by which WG21 would be willing to break backwards compatibility: [(P0684R2) "C++ Stability, Velocity, and Deployment Plans"](http://open-std.org/JTC1/SC22/WG21/docs/papers/2018/p0684r2.pdf), by Titus Winters.
-In short, the paper classifies changes made to the language/library in multiple categories, depending on whether or not the change is statically detectable and on whether or not it has potential to break legacy code.
+After that, we discussed a very interesting paper whose aim was to describe the procedures by which WG21 would be willing to break backwards compatibility: [(P0684R2) "C++ Stability, Velocity, and Deployment Plans"](http://open-std.org/JTC1/SC22/WG21/docs/papers/2018/p0684r2.pdf), by Titus Winters.
+In short, the paper classifies future possible changes to the language/library in multiple categories, depending on whether or not the change is statically detectable and on whether or not it has potential to break legacy code.

 I strongly believe that without making huge breaking changes the C++ will never be able to get rid of dangerous and outdated language and library constructs.
 Most of the weird booby traps in the language today originate from backwards-compatibility with C and previous standards.
 I also understand that that same backwards-compatibility is a huge strength of C++.